oreillymedia/contributor-agreement-tracker/docs/confirmation_email.md

 email: {{email}}

-Github handle: {{github_handle}}

 Confirmation code: {{confirmation_code_}}

-You can find the full terms of the CLA at http://contributor-agreements.oreilly.com/contributor_agreement.
+For your future reference, you can find the full terms of the CLA at http://contributor-agreements.oreilly.com/contributor_agreement.

+If you have questions, concerns, or feel that you have received this in error, please email atlas@oreilly.com.